Temmarie/Shooter-game/README.md

 ## Show your support

 Give a ⭐️ if you like this project!

+## Acknowledgements
+- Special thanks to [Microverse](https://www.microverse.
+- I also want to thank my wonderful friend who helped me quite a lot with this project.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->